Nikkei tumbles, yen firms on news Japan's Abe will resign

 “The currency market is stable right now.
 But for the past month, I have received inquiries from overseas about what would happen if Abe (resigns).
 These inquiries, they were mostly about worries over the impact on stocks market.
 What changed the most with the Abe administration was the stock market, with foreign investors buying Japanese stocks.
 If the Nikkei share average continues to be disturbed, just like it is happening right now, this would mean the yen could strengthen.”

-Reporting by Tom Westbrook in Singapore, Stanley White in Tokyo; Editing by Jacqueline Wong
+Reporting by Tom Westbrook in Singapore, Stanley White, Elaine Lies, Ju-min Park, and Sakura Murakami in Tokyo; Editing by Jacqueline Wong and Kim Coghill